yhagio/tutorialedge.net/content/python/python-decorators-tutorial.md

 +++
 date = "2017-08-08T18:55:48+01:00"
-title = "Python Decorators Tutorial" desc = "In this tutorial we learn what Python Decorators are and how we can create our own" draft = true weight = 11 tags = ["python", "decorators"]
+title = "Python Decorators Tutorial" desc = "In this tutorial we learn what Python Decorators are and how we can create our own within our Python applications" draft = true weight = 11 tags = ["python", "decorators"]